British Broadcasting Corporation

 Barbados has a two-house parliament comprising the directly-elected House of Assembly and the Senate.

-Barbadians enjoy full freedom of expression.
-This is reflected in the media, which is free of censorship and state control and often criticises the government.
+The media are free of censorship and state control and often criticise the government.

 All newspapers are privately-owned, and there is a mix of private and public radio stations.